 This is also a very popular photography spot, especially at dawn.
 Unfortunately, I don’t have a sunrise image myself, as it has been raining almost non-stop for the two days that I spent in Mount Cook National Park.
 But if the weather looks promising, definitely consider coming here in the morning.
 It’ll mean an early start, for sure, but the views will be absolutely lovely.
 But don’t take my word for it, see for yourself!

 At this point, our little adventure is almost over.
 Spend some time at the lakeshore, then return to the parking lot via a paved marked road.
 An easy 20-minute or so stroll will lead you back to where we started.

 I really enjoyed hiking the Tasman Lake and the Moraine Walk.
 To me, it represents what a true New Zealand experience should look like.
 I had a great time there and I’m sure you would too.
 To those still reading at this point, I do recommend checking my YouTube video from the location to see why I loved it so much as well as an amazing book NZ Frenzy by Scott Cook.
 I cited it earlier in the article and it’s where I learned about the Moraine Walk in the first place.
 It’s a great source of information for anyone traveling to New Zealand and amazing for finding these kinds of off-the-beaten-path spots.
 And as always, if you have any questions or comments, leave them down below and I’ll do my best to respond!

 *This text contains an affiliate link.
 If you decide to make a purchase, I’ll get a very small commission, at absolutely no cost to you.
-As I don’t place ads in this blog, it’s a single best way to support me and my work.
+I don’t place ads in this blog, so it’s the single best way to support me and my work.
 I’m truly grateful to each and every one of you who choose to do so.